 #2.
 One lump or many?

-If you were asked to describe your mattress in one word in a rapid fire round, and you uttered saggy or lumpy, instead of cozy, it is time you start looking for a mattress replacement.
+If you were asked to describe your mattress in one word in a rapid-fire round, and you uttered saggy or lumpy, instead of cozy, it is time you start looking for a mattress replacement.
 If you suffer from mild to excruciating body pain after a few hours on your mattress, you must inspect it for lumps and uneven indentations.
 If you find that the indentations are over 1.5 inches deep, do not procrastinate.
 Simply buy a mattress online.

 #3.
 You sneeze more and snooze less

 With time, mattresses tend to collect allergens, unless you have a great mattress protector.
-It makes sense that you do not wait till the end of your mattress life to buy a new one.
+It makes sense that you do not wait until the end of your mattress life to buy a new one.
 If sleeping on your mattress causes you to sneeze and itch all night long, it is a clear indication that you must swap your old mattress for a new one.

 #4.
 You sleep better at a hotel than in your home

 Sleeping away from home doesn’t come easy to many.
 Most people take a while to get acclimatized to new surroundings and sounds.
 But if you find that you are able to sleep better away from your own mattress at home, it may be time for you to consider why.
 Changing the mattress could be the solution you are looking for.